The Value of Reward Lookahead in Reinforcement Learning: Preliminaries

 We work under the episodic tabular reinforcement learning model.
 The environment is modeled as a Markov Decision Process (MDP), defined by the tuple $\br*{\Scal, \Acal, H, P, R, \mu}$, where $\Scal$ is the state space ($\abs{\Scal}=S$), $\Acal$ is the action space ($\abs{\Acal}=A$), $H \in \N$ is the horizon, $P$ is the transition kernel, $R$ is the stochastic reward and $\mu\in\Delta_S$ is the initial state distribution.
 At the first timestep, an initial state is generated $s_1\sim\mu$.
 Then, at every timestep $h\in[H]\triangleq\brc*{1,\dots,H}$, given environment state $s_h\in\Scal$, the agent performs an action $a_h\in\Acal$, obtains a stochastic reward $R_h(s_h,a_h)$ and transitions to a state $s_{h+1}\in\Scal$ with probability $P_h(s_{h+1}\vert s_h,a_h)$.
 For brevity, we use the notation $\X=[H]\times\Scal\times\Acal$.

 We assume that rewards at different timesteps are independent, but allow them to be arbitrarily correlated between state-actions at the same step.
-We denote the expected reward by $r_h(s,a)$ and assume that the rewards are non-negative.\footnote{This assumption is standard when the performance is measured by a ratio, since otherwise, ratios are not well-defined.} Rewards and transitions are always assumed to be mutually independent, and transitions are independent between rounds.
-While we focus on non-stationary models, where the reward and transition distributions could depend on the timestep $h$, our analysis techniques could be easily adapted to stationary models, where the distributions are timestep-independent, and all the proofs in the appendix also state the results for stationary models.\footnote{In stationary environments, reward expectations have to be identical for all timesteps; this additional constraint affects the results when looking at the worst-case reward expectations.}
+We denote the expected reward by $r_h(s,a)$ and assume that the rewards are non-negative.\footnote{This assumption is standard when performance is measured by ratios -- otherwise, ratios are not well-defined.} Rewards and transitions are always assumed to be mutually independent, and transitions are independent between rounds.
+While we focus on non-stationary models, where the reward and transition distributions could depend on the timestep $h$, our analysis techniques could be easily adapted to stationary models, where the distributions are timestep-independent, and all the proofs in the appendix also state the results for stationary models.